 By creating a “family password”, a word or phrase that only those closest to you would know because you’ve shared it for just this reason, then a potential deepfake voice hacker will be easily foiled.

-If you want to know more about how to stay safe online, then have me speak at your event or read my book.
-In the meantime, you can watch my short public service announcement about online safety recorded at a Mercer event below.
+If you want to know more about how to stay safe online, then have me speak at your event or read chapter 15 of my book.